srvanmeter87/crawl-anadorath/crawl-ref/docs/crawl_manual.rst

   Their natural armour makes them strong melee fighters, and they are naturally skilled with blunt weapons and in unarmed combat.
 They can also be exceptional earth-based conjurers.

+Pyroliths
+  To delve further into Gargoyles' family tree, Pyroliths are found in an entry beside their brothers, Molten Gargoyles.
+With Gargoyle affinity to earth and Molten Gargoyle affinity to fire, Pyroliths are often described as 'walking magma'.
+They are diamond-tough, but with that density comes the inability to make use of throwing weapons or bows.
+Their hellish glow makes stealth and dodging impossible, but their bond with primal lava leaves them with phenomenal conjuration, earth, and fire magic aptitude.

+  Pyroliths have all the ups and downs of being a Gargoyle, including breathless life, poison immunity, resistance to electricity and negative energy, and ability to grow wings.
+In addition, they are nearly impervious to fire, including lava; however, this leaves them inherently vulnerable to cold and ice magic.
+Their density also has some disadvantages, in that they cannot make use of translocation or transmutation magic.

 Formicids
   The Formicids are a species of humanoid ants.
 Just like their tiny insect